CHEMeDATA/dataServer/README.md

-## dataServer
-Mini file server

-The repository provides simple access to the files locates in the ./data folder.
+This repository provides simple access to the files locates in the ./data folder and shows how to make them accessible to NMRium

 Example of file located at [https://chemedata.github.io/dataServer/data/Et-16.jdx](https://chemedata.github.io/dataServer/data/Et-16.jdx)
 Get the files using: